-Ford Puma review - Reliability and safety
+Ford Puma - Reliability and safety

-All models include cruise control, a lane keeping aid with departure warning, Pre-Collision Assist with Autonomous Emergency Braking, Pedestrian/Cyclist Detection and Post-Collision Braking.
+The Puma does win back some points for offering all the safety technology you’d expect, including cruise control, a lane keeping aid with departure warning, Pre-Collision Assist with Autonomous Emergency Braking, Pedestrian/Cyclist Detection and Post-Collision Braking.
 Other useful features include auto headlights, rain-sensing wipers and a tyre pressure monitoring system.

 Ford offers the Ford Protect Service Plan giving you the option of scheduled services and extended Ford Assistance.
-It covers scheduled servicing including associated parts and labour, and vehicle hire for up to 7 days.
+It covers scheduled servicing including associated parts and labour, and vehicle hire for up to seven days.
 The Ford Protect Service Plan can be purchased any time before the first service is due.

 In this review

-- 3MPG, CO2 and running costsFord uses proven 1.0-litre petrol engines for the Puma, with mild-hybrid technology helping to improve economy and emissions.
+- 3MPG, CO2 and running costsThe Ford Puma uses mild-hybrid technology across much of the range to help improve economy and emissions

-- 5Practicality, comfort and boot spaceAlthough smaller than most rivals, the Ford Puma remains practical for family use and offers clever storage solutions.
+- 5Practicality, comfort and boot spaceAlthough smaller than most rivals, the Ford Puma remains practical for family use and offers clever storage solutions

 - 6Reliability and safety - currently readingThe Ford Puma features decent levels of standard safety kit, but its reliability and safety rankings have slipped